Main Menu

 "A pinch of salt and a little Royal Baking Powder make pastry light, flaky and more digestible.
 Pastry should rise in baking to double it's thickness, and be in light, flaky layers.
 The novice must learn to handle it lightly and as little as possible in rolling and turning.
 It is important to have all materials and utensils cold.
 Pastry is better if allowed to stand in icebox several hours before using."

-Page 27: Pastry and Pies: Cherry Tarts
+Page 28: Cherry Tarts

 Frozen Desserts